 With thanks to the website © Rennes‑le‑Chateau‑archive.com and its owner for permission to translate this article.

-While studying the idea of the sword representing a Meridian i came across a French researcher who suggests that not only is the sword representing one Meridian, but probably THREE - as represented by the design of the sword using three lines!
 (The researcher is Jean-Pierre GARCIA and his ideas are worth getting to know.
 His ideas involve the somewhat esoteric nature of French history and its Sacred Geometry and Meridians.
-With the permission of Jean-Pierre GARCIA i have published here some of the relevant illustrations as well as his ideas [in translation].
+With the permission of Jean-Pierre GARCIA i have published here some of the relevant illustrations as well as his ideas [in translation] as below;

 The sword [glaive, from Middle English glaive (“weapon with a long shaft ending in a point or blade; lance, spear”), from Old French glaive (“lance; sword”).
 Further etymology is uncertain; one possibility is that the Old French word is from Latin gladius (“sword” Roman short sword, gladius”).
-Doublet of glaive.while another is that it derives from Proto-Celtic *kladiwos (“sword”), with both ultimately from Proto-Indo-European *kelh₂- (“to beat; to break”).
-Or another word, L’épée (du latinspatha, « chose plate ») est une arme blanche à double trenchant - that is - sword (from the Latin spatha"flat thing") is a double-edged bladed weapon] of the marquis is depicted on a famous document by Philippe de Cherisey which serves as the cover for his novel CIRCUIT
+Doublet of glaive while another is that it derives from Proto-Celtic *kladiwos (“sword”), with both ultimately from Proto-Indo-European *kelh₂- (“to beat; to break”).
+Or another word, L’épée (du latinspatha, « chose plate ») est une arme blanche à double trenchant - that is - sword (from the Latin spatha "flat thing") is a double-edged bladed weapon] of the marquis is depicted on a famous document by Philippe de Cherisey which serves as the cover for his novel CIRCUIT.

 We see the simplified map of France, crossed by a Merovingian sword and superimposed with the Seal of Solomon , the famous 6-pointed star made up of 2 inverted equilateral triangles.
 This sword is reminiscent of a certain "dead sword", the famous " MORTEPEE " key used to decrypt the Large Parchment.
 Is it 'sword overload' for Cherisey on a rather strange drawing?